University of Phoenix-Arizona vs Strayer University-Georgia

 The Financial Comparison

-University of Phoenix-Arizona and Strayer University-Georgia are closely matched on financial return.
-University of Phoenix-Arizona scores 8/100 while Strayer University-Georgia scores 9/100 - a gap small enough that individual circumstances (major choice, financial aid package, in-state vs out-of-state status) will likely matter more than the overall score difference.
+Good news if you're stuck between them: University of Phoenix-Arizona and Strayer University-Georgia come out about even on financial return.
+University of Phoenix-Arizona scores 8/100 and Strayer University-Georgia scores 9/100 - close enough that your own situation (your major, the aid package each one offers you, in-state vs out-of-state) will matter more than the score gap.

-Ten years after enrollment, Strayer University-Georgia graduates earn a median of $40,092 compared to $37,752 at University of Phoenix-Arizona.
-The payback period is 70.5 years at University of Phoenix-Arizona versus 41.9 years at Strayer University-Georgia.
+Then look at what that buys.
+Ten years after enrollment, Strayer University-Georgia graduates earn a median $40,092 against $37,752 at University of Phoenix-Arizona.
+The cost earns itself back in 70.5 years at University of Phoenix-Arizona and 41.9 years at Strayer University-Georgia.

-Graduates leave University of Phoenix-Arizona with a median $31,553 in debt versus $40,621 at Strayer University-Georgia.
-The debt-to-earnings ratios are 0.92 and 1.06 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of Phoenix-Arizona owing a median $31,553 versus $40,621 at Strayer University-Georgia.
+Their debt-to-earnings ratios are 0.92 and 1.06 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers